-- Admissions to the school are determined by the local authority whose responsibility it is to ensure that the provision meets the needs of your child as identified in the statement or ECHP.
-Parents are encouraged to visit the school as part of this process. - We New children will be invited to access transition opportunities, such as visiting the class, or a phased introduction to the school. - The school provides a welcome pack for new pupils joining the school so that the pupil and family have some idea of what to expect when they start in their new class. - Transition planning is a vital part of the annual review process from Year 9 onwards.
+- MAdmissions to the school are determined by the local authority whose responsibility it is to ensure that the provision meets the needs of your child as identified in the statement or ECHP.
+Parents are encouraged to visit the school as part of this process. - Through our Early Support Project we are able to provide support to early years children from the age of two who are not on the school roll.
+This allows us to support families through the assessment process and provide intensive support in preparation for future school placements. - We New children will be invited to access transition opportunities, such as visiting the class, or a phased introduction to the school. - The school provides a welcome pack for new pupils joining the school so that the pupil and family have some idea of what to expect when they start in their new class. - Transition planning is a vital part of the annual review process from Year 9 onwards.
 Parents and pupils meet their personal advisor regularly and all sixth form students have the opportunity to benefit from college links of specialist adult providers in order that pupils can familiarise themselves with the settings.